hickeng/financial/README.md

 * cash received
 * cash received + FMV AVGO received - basis prior to merger

-That simplifies to the lesser of:
+That simplifies the tax basis calculation to the lesser of:

 * basis prior to merger
 * FMV AVGO received